instagift/instagift-apidocs-v2/source/index.md

 search: true
 ---

-# Introduction
+# API Overview

 Welcome to the Instagift API.
-This API exposes some select endpoints for interacting with Instagift's data.
-The format of the API closely follows
+This API exposes some select endpoints for interacting with Instagift data.
+The API is JSON only, and closely follows to format of
 <a href="http://jsonapi.org/" target="_blank">JSON API</a>.

+### Authentication

+### Rate Limiting

+### Support

-# Consumer Access
+# Authentication

-Both users and merchants can authenticate using request headers.
+Both users and merchants can authenticate by setting a combination of two HTTP request headers ('X-User-Email' and 'X-User-Token' for users and 'X-Merchant-Key' and 'X-Merchant-Secret' for merchants).
-Each endpoint that requires authentication requires the proper authentication headers be included.
+Throughout this doc,
+endpoints that require user and/or merchant authentication will be marked like this:

+* User
+* Merchant

+Shell examples will not include authentication headers.

-## User Authentication
+## Authenticating a User

 > Sample request including user authentication headers